 "One cannot avoid the social issues; precisely because they are formidable God does not want us to turn them aside.
 We must lay a bold hand on the core of poverty. " - Blessed Frederic Ozanam

 Three times a year, the Old Mission Santa Inés Conference holds "Bundle Sunday" events to collect usable clothing, shoes, appliances, household items, books, jewelry, etc. for distribution to the needy in our community and to the Los Angeles Council Thrift Store that has been in continuous operation since 1917 and serves over 150,000 customers annually.
-The council shares part of the proceeds of Thrift Store sales with conferences who provide donations.
-Bundle Sunday event dates are advertised in advance on this webpage, in the parish bulletin and by weekend announcements prior to the event.
+The council shares part of the proceeds of Thrift Store sales with conferences that provide donations.
+Bundle Sunday event dates are advertised in advance on this webpage, in the parish bulletin, and by weekend announcements prior to the event.

 Conference Vincentians also provide volunteer service and camperships (scholarships) for local children attending Circle V Ranch Camp.
 At the beginning of summer, Vincentians work with the parish and other churches in the community to collect items such as usable children's clothing (especially t-shirts and jackets), sleeping bags, toiletries, beach towels and anything else on the camp's wish list.

 Parishioners help support the on-going work of the Old Mission Santa Inés Conference with monetary donations.
 The second collection on the fifth Sunday of any month is designated for St. Vincent de Paul.
 Funds collected help support conference work in our parish and community.

 Membership in the Old Mission Santa Inés conference is open to all who wish to live their faith by loving and serving their neighbor in a spirit of justice and charity through